These easy art and craft ideas are low mess and perfect for transitions points and downtime throughout the day.

 When do you set up art activities for your kids?

-When mine were younger, I’d do them at various times of day.
-Mornings were always good for us, but I’d try to have something simple up my sleeve to do at transition times, such as after lunch or nap.
+When our kids were younger, we’d do them at various times of day.
+Mornings were always good for an art activity, but it’s also helpful to have something simple up your sleeve to do at transition times, such as after lunch or nap.

-And when my kids entered school, I liked to have a simple art activity set up for when they got home.
-As much a chance to sit around the table together and talk as to create art.
-(We often save the more involved or multi-step art activities for weekends these days.)
+Once our kids entered school, we liked to have a simple activity set up for when they got home.
+It’s as much a chance to sit around the table together and talk as to create together.
+(We often save the more involved projects for weekends these days.)

 Here are some easy art and craft activities for kids that work well for after school or other transition times.